jakmeier/bouncy-feet/README.md

     - A few more steps were added while some of the most basic steps are now hidden in the collection.
 (But still available in the choreography editor.)
     - A global leaderboard to compare how many steps you have recorded with other dancers.
 (Opt-in, by default zero data is transmitted.)
     - A profile settings page.
 Currently only allows to to opt-in to experimental features and manage the leaderboard participation settings.
+    - Shared a quick promo video [on Reddit](https://www.reddit.com/r/shuffle/comments/1eglao3/bouncy_feet_app_update/) that shows the idea of dancing and leveling up each move in the app.
 -  7 May 2024: Released v0.3.0 to the live demo.
     - Collection now shows *dances*, which are choreographies that consist of multiple steps in a row.